More S’porean students heading to Oxbridge: What’s fuelling them?

 “For current (HCI and RI) students, there is the knowledge that many of their seniors went to Oxbridge.
 This impacts their motivations, and it is something to aspire to,” he added.

-Students’ decisions are greatly influenced by the environment they are in, said Prof Tan, and both schools have a “high concentration of top performing students” who are more likely to set their sights on Oxbridge and talk about these aspirations.
+Students’ decisions are greatly influenced by the environment they are in, said Prof Tan, and both schools have a “high concentration of top-performing students” who are more likely to set their sights on Oxbridge and talk about these aspirations.

-Being an Oxbridge graduate also holds “international prestige”, he added, as they may have a competitive edge in employment and have extensive networking opportunities that can translate into connections and job offers beyond graduation.
+Being an Oxbridge graduate also holds “international prestige”, he added, as such graduates may have a competitive edge in employment and have extensive networking opportunities that can translate into connections and job offers beyond graduation.

-HCI alumnus Ng Hui Ru, 20, who is now at the University of Oxford in her second year studying economics and management, started applying for overseas universities in June in her second year of JC in 2021.
+HCI alumnus Ng Hui Ru, 20, who is in her second year studying economics and management at the University of Oxford, started applying for overseas universities in June in her second year of junior college (JC) in 2021.

 A part of the application process was “quite stressful”, she said, as it coincided with her preparations for her preliminary examinations and A levels.
 In September 2021, she had to take her preliminary examinations while completing her personal statement as Oxford’s submission deadline is earlier than that of other British universities.